Ni Chiang-huai: Background and early education

 Ni Chiang-huai was born in Gongguan, Miaoli, Taipei.
 His father, Ni Jiyuan, was a private school sinology sensei.
 His mother, Zheng, was originally married to Jiang Yin, but because Jiang Yin died young, she remarried Ni Jiyuan.
-In memory of Zheng's husband, she changed Ni Junhuai's name to Ni Chiang-huai.
-As the son of a sinologist, Ni Chiang-huai received instruction in poetry and calligraphy from a young age.
-From 1903 to 1909, Ni Chiang-huai studied at Ruifang Public School and obtained a graduation certificate with first-class honors.
+In memory of her first husband, she changed Ni Junhuai's name to Ni Chiang-huai.
+As the son of a sinologist, Chiang-huai received instruction in poetry and calligraphy from a young age.
+From 1903 to 1909, Chiang-huai studied at Ruifang Public School and obtained a graduation certificate with first-class honors.
 He then passed the examination for the second-class teacher training course at Taipei National Language School.

-While studying at the National Language School, Ni Chiang-huai also attended correspondence courses at the Japanese "Imperial Calligraphy Society" and the "Nihon Art Academy Western Painting Department" outside class.
+While studying at the National Language School, Chiang-huai also attended correspondence courses at the Japanese "Imperial Calligraphy Society" and the "Nihon Art Academy Western Painting Department" outside class.

-In 1910, when Ni Chiang-huai was in the second grade of the National Language School, Ishikawa Kinichiro joined the school as a teacher of the four-year normal school's second-year drawing course.
+In 1910, when Chiang-huai was in the second grade of the National Language School, Ishikawa Kinichiro joined the school as a teacher of the four-year normal school's second-year drawing course.
 He was Ishikawa's earliest student in Taiwan.
-Other students who Ishikawa taught at the same time included Chen Chengbo, Chen Chengfan, Kuo Po-Chuan, Wang Baiyuan, etc. Although the class was only one hour a week, Ni Chiang-huai and Ishikawa established a relationship between both teacher and friend during the three-year course.
-Under the influence of Ishikawa, Ni Chiang-huai began to depict local environments in the form of sketching, becoming a pioneer of early watercolor painting in Taiwan.
-In 1913, the year he graduated from the National Language School, Ni Chiang-huai passed the final test of the Western Painting Department of the Japan Art Academy.
+Other students who Ishikawa taught at the same time included Chen Chengbo, Chen Chengfan, Kuo Po-Chuan, Wang Baiyuan, etc. Although the class was only one hour a week, Chiang-huai and Ishikawa established a relationship as a teacher and friend during the three-year course.
+Under the influence of Ishikawa, Chiang-huai began to depict local environments in the form of sketching, becoming a pioneer of early watercolor painting in Taiwan.
+In 1913, the year he graduated from the National Language School, Chiang-huai passed the final test of the Western Painting Department of the Japan Art Academy.
 The following year, he and Ishikawa exhibited their works at the National Language School Elementary School.